olenapolyanska/project3_data_warehouse/README.md

 - - The cluster endpoint and role ARN notes taken to dhw.cfg
 - Open an incoming TCP port to access the cluster ednpoint

-2. create_table.py
-This is where the fact and dimension tables for the star schema in Redshift are created.

 3. etl.py
 This is where the data loading from S3 into staging tables on Redshift and then processing of that data into analytics tables on Redshift take place.